playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 Building art and animations for PlayCanvas can be done using almost any of the many 3D modeling programs available.
 For example: Blender, SketchUp, Autodesk 3D Studio Max or Autodesk Maya.

+PlayCanvas is designed to import content most faithfully via the open source glTF binary (GLB) format so, in general, if your modeling application supports GLB, PlayCanvas supports it too.

+The import of GLBs supports the following glTF features for incredibly fast scene creation:

+- Node hierarchy
+- Standard material
+- Ratified material extensions
+- Animated skeletons and skinning data
+- Morph targets
+- Cameras
+- Draco compressed models
+- Punctual light support

-PlayCanvas is designed to import content most faithfully via the FBX interchange format so, in general, if your modeling application supports FBX, PlayCanvas supports it too.
-As such, to target PlayCanvas, you do not have to use any special art tools plugins and there are no PlayCanvas-specific workflows you must follow.
+As such, to target PlayCanvas, you do not have to use any special art tool plugins and there are no PlayCanvas-specific workflows you must follow.

+![GLB Import Example][14]

+(Model by Loïc Norgeot and mosquito scan by Geoffrey Marchal for [Sketchfab][13] licensed under [CC BY 4.0][12]).

+PlayCanvas also supports the importing of FBX files which is another common interchange format.
+However, FBX materials are not imported as faithfully as glTF materials and might require some editing after import.

+We recommend using GLBs whenever possible for the best experience and highest compatibility.

 Some modeling and animation programs to consider: